Uber's Head Of HR Resigns After An Investigation Into Racial Discrimination

 However, Hornsey drew criticism from others in the tech community after an October 2017 interview with The Wall Street Journal, when she responded to a question about implementation of the Rooney Rule, an effort to increase the number of women and minorities in leadership positions, saying, "I’ve got to be honest, it’s going to be bloody hard when it comes to engineering.
 We’re starting where it’s easier, such as in my function, where there are more women.
 I’m really scratching my head about how the hell I do this in engineering, and I’m going to really have to try."

-This past March, Uber settled a class action discrimination suit, representing women and people of color at the company, for $10 million.
+This past March, Uber settled a class action discrimination suit, representing women and people of colour at the company, for £7.5 million.

 According to The Wall Street Journal, a deputy, Pranesh Anthapur, will serve as Uber's interim head of HR.